doomedcat17/scpier/README.md

 # Contribute

 Making this project made me realise how creative SCP Community can be.
-There are many stories and articles with some type of interaction with the reader like terminals to operate, buttons to click and fields to fill.
+There are many stories and articles with some type of interaction with the reader, like terminals to operate, buttons to click and fields to fill.
-Obviously SCPier can't handle it by itself, every case is different.
+Obviously SCPier can't handle them by itself, every case is different.
 So I came with idea of so called "*Presets*".

-**Everybody can write (programming skills are not necessary) and it's an easy way to contribute!**
+**Everybody can write one (basic HTML and CSS knowledge) and it's an easy way to contribute!**

 ## Preset

 `Preset` is a YAML file with instructions for the SCPier how to handle specific cases (like inputs, getting additional content or removing some unwanted content).

 *How many articles need their own Preset?*
-I don't really now, but I **assume** it's less than 10 present of all articles.
+I don't really now, but I **assume** it's less than 10 percent of all articles.

 The most problematic case is usage of `code` class.
-In some cases is used in elements that contain some code, which is unwanted for SCPier.
-But in other cases is used for storytelling purposes.
+It is mostly used for purely aesthetic purposes, which are not really important for scrapping, though there are times when custom code could possess some storytelling values

 `Preset` consists of following properties: